M. Gautham Machaiah

 The author gives another example of March of Dimes, whose mission statement is: “March of Dimes researchers, volunteers, educators, outreach workers and advocates work together to give all babies a fighting chance against the threats to their health, prematurity, birth defects and low birth weight.”
 Compare this with the hypothetical mantra Guy Kawasaki has evolved: “Save babies.”
 Which of these have a greater impact?

-This is exactly what Roush did.
+This is exactly what Ruosh did.
 Knowingly or unknowingly it created a mantra called passion, which then got ingrained in every employee from the topmost to the lowest level.
 This is why their shoes are not a mere product, but as a work of passion.

 In the end of the day, I bought their shoes because I loved them.
 But I loved their passion more.